DiSSCo/dissco.github.io/PreDigCuration/PDCaseStudies.md

 </details>

+### Detailed inventory of the collections for DiSSCo Flanders

+This case study can be found in [this journal article](https://doi.org/10.5281/zenodo.6511351)

 ### Estimation of the numbers of the African and Belgian Herbarium Collection at Meise Botanic Garden
 <details>
 	<summary><strong>Click here to expand</strong></summary>